Guidelines for Evaluating Breeders

 - Be aware of and knowledgeable about the Vizsla’s faults and possible health problems.
 Every breed has some.
 Avoid the Vizsla breeder/seller who says there are none; or doesn’t know what they are.

-- Test and ensure that their Vizsla breeding stock is cleared of hip dysplasia; and should be able to provide proof of testing for both the dam (mother) and the sire (father) from the one of the various testing organizations (American Orthopaedic Foundation for Animals (OFA), International Canine Genetics (PennHIP) in the USA, a Veterinary College in Canada, or the British or European equivalent).
-If the breeder also has copies of test results for the puppy’s grandparents and great grandparents, so much the better.
+- Test and ensure that their Vizsla breeding stock is cleared of Hp Dysplasia, Autoimmune Thyroiditis, eye diseases, and should be able to provide proof of testing for both the dam (mother) and the sire (father) from an approved testing organization (OFA or PennHip) If the breeder also has copies of test results for the puppy’s grandparents and great-grandparents, so much the better.

-- Ensure that their breeding stock is tested and cleared for other genetic diseases known to affect the Vizsla breed (e.g. eye diseases: Canine Eye Registration Foundation (CERF) certification or the Companion Animal Eye Registry (CAER); (sebaceous adenitis) (thyroid, congenital heart disease).
+- Ensure that their breeding stock is tested and cleared for other genetic diseases known to affect the Vizsla breed.
+Testing for Elbow Dysplasia, Cardiac Disease and Sebaceous Adenitis is recommended.

 - Be willing to show you where the puppies are whelped and raised.
 This should be a clean, heated, indoor facility.

-- Register the litter with the CKC, AKC, or another country’s registering body for purebred dogs.
+- Register the litter with the CKC, or their country’s registering body for purebred dogs.

 - Put your purchase agreement/contract in writing.
 You should enter into a contract with the breeder that guarantees the dog is a purebred Vizsla, and eligible for individual registration.
 That the dog is from sound, healthy stock and, if given proper affection, care and nutrition, should develop into a sound representation of the breed.